barkerbg001/Quirk-Counter/README.md

 - Sort the event table by clicking column headers (Timestamp or Category)
 - View real-time updates as you add new events

+### Searching Events
+- Navigate to the **Event Log** page
+- Use the search bar to filter events in real-time
+- Search across category names, phrases, timestamps, or category IDs
+- View the result count to see how many events match your search

 ### Exporting Data
 - Navigate to the **Event Log** page
 - Click the **Export** button to download your events
 - Choose between JSON or CSV format (both are downloaded)
 - Files are automatically timestamped

+### Keyboard Shortcuts
+- Press `H` to go to Home
+- Press `D` to go to Dashboard
+- Press `E` to go to Event Log
+- Press `T` to go to Todos
+- Press `S` to go to Settings
+- Press `Ctrl+/` (or `Cmd+/` on Mac) to see all available shortcuts

 ### Deleting Categories
 - Click the **delete button** (🗑️) on any category card